 Even when identity is established and edibility ascertained, there are still a great many wild foods – fungi especially – that are generally edible, but cause an adverse reaction in some people.
 (This is true of almost any new food – not just wild foods!).
 You can only find out if a new food is for you by eating a small quantity of the specimen, well cooked and on its own, then waiting for a few hours.
 This puts a lot of people off and that’s fair enough.
 Personally I feel the possibility of an hour or two’s mild gastric discomfort is a small price to pay for a delicious new wild food on the menu!

-The enquirer may well have spent sleepless nights poring over identification guides, struggling with his or her limited experience before finally looking for outside help.
+In my example, the enquirer may well have spent sleepless nights poring over identification guides, struggling with his or her limited experience before finally looking for outside help.
 But the message shows no evidence of that.
 It looks rather more like they have pointed their camera phone at a few things that have caught their eye then sent it for diagnosis without really going to any trouble.
-Really, there are some pretty good website ID guides a click away if they are genuinely interested!
+There are some pretty good website ID guides a click away for this that wish to try to find out what they have stumbled upon.

 This is why I ask that ID enquiries include a “best guess” – even by complete novices.
 Identification skills only improve by honing observation skills and investing some meaningful time.

 You wouldn’t expect a doctor to diagnose your illness by just letting them look at the top of your head.
 In the same way, it is very difficult – often impossible – to identify a plant or fungi with just a picture of its leaf or cap.
-On a recent foray with a professional mycologist I was surprised that at least a third of the species we found could only be definitively identified with a microscope.
+On a foray with a professional mycologist, at least a third of the species we found could only be definitively identified with a microscope.
 Even with a mushroom in hand or an excellent set of pictures it is often only possible to say which genus a mushroom may be part of.

 - Scale – place a knife, coin, hand etc in the picture